-Jeannette lives with her mother.
-At home, duties include carrying water, gathering firewood and helping in the kitchen.
+In her home, Jeannette helps by carrying water, gathering firewood and washing clothes.
+She lives with her mother.
 Her mother is sometimes employed as a farmer.
 There are 5 children in the family.

 Please remember Jeannette in your prayers.
 Your love and support will help her to receive the assistance she needs to grow and develop.

 Jeannette lives in the hills of Kanombe, home to approximately 80,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated tin roofs.
 The ethnic group is Banyarwanda and the spoken language is Kinyarwanda.

 The regional diet consists of maize, beans, cassava and rice.
 Common health problems in this area include bronchitis, parasites, malnutrition, malaria, typhoid fever, skin diseases, fevers, anemia and pharyngitis.
 Most adults in Kanombe work as subsistence farmers and earn the equivalent of $11 per month.
 This community needs libraries and land for cultivation.

 Your sponsorship allows the staff of Kanombe Student Center to provide Jeannette with Bible teaching, medical checkups, supplementary food, lessons on nutrition, hygiene supplies, recreational activities, tuition, tutoring, scholastic materials and opportunities for community service.
 The center staff will also provide Bible teaching and workshops on child development for the parents or guardians of Jeannette.

 Rwanda consists mainly of grassy uplands and hills that extend southeast from a chain of volcanoes in the northwest.
 It is divided by several rivers and has many lakes.
 The climate is temperate with two main annual rainy seasons.